Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Method: Refusal-Teacher-Guided Finetuning Framework

-Overall, our ReFT-based finetuning strategy incorporates the dual-teacher mechanism.
-The final loss function for the finetuning stage is defined as a combination of the supervised finetuning loss on user data and the alignment distillation loss on safety-alignment data:
+\textbf{Overall Objective.} Our Ref-Teacher-guided finetuning strategy incorporates the dual-teacher mechanism, combining supervised finetuning on user data with alignment distillation on safety-alignment data.
+The overall loss function for finetuning stage is defined as: